filip935/Ignis/README.md

 Make sure you have the required dependencies installed on your system:

 # Arch Linux / Manjaro
-sudo pacman -S gtk4 parted dosfstools ntfs-3g wimlib util-linux grub
+sudo pacman -S fuse2

 # Ubuntu / Debian
-sudo apt install libgtk-4-dev parted dosfstools ntfs-3g wimtools util-linux grub-pc-bin grub-efi-amd64-bin
+sudo apt install libfuse2